-One of Michelle’s dear friends saw the potential for Mainstream Boutique with Michelle at the helm before she did and shared, “You really need to do this.
+One of Michelle’s dear friends saw the potential for Mainstream Boutique with Michelle at the helm before she did.
+She shared, “You really need to do this.
 I think you will love it.”
 Michelle listened to the idea of opening her own boutique but really didn’t entertain it.

 Michelle and her husband aren’t risk-takers by nature.
 This was going to push them outside their comfort zones.
 It would require a significant financial investment.
-It was something entirely new (Michelle didn’t have a retail background) and there were no guarantees this was what Michelle was meant to do.
-But after putting the idea on the back burner for a bit the Scheids decided to take the plunge and opened their first Mainstream Boutique in November 2015.
+It was something entirely new (Michelle didn’t have a retail background).
+And, there were no guarantees this was what Michelle was meant to do.
+But after putting the idea on the back burner for a bit the Scheids decided to take the plunge.
+They opened their first Mainstream Boutique in November 2015.
 They haven’t looked back since.

 A Wonderful Way to Spend a Day

 To walk in to Mainstream Boutique is to immerse yourself in special experience, thanks to Michelle’s vision and leadership.
 The boutique is light and airy, with a welcoming seating area of cushy upholstered chairs, an oversized floor-to-ceiling mirror and beautiful light fixtures.
 Guests are invited to have a cup of coffee, sometimes a glass of wine, while they take in the carefully curated mix of on-trend dresses, coats, tops, sweaters, pants, jeans, and jewelry.
-A wide range of high quality shoes, boots and purses (think Hobo collection) are available, plus gift items like aromatic candles and sassy cards.
+A wide range of high quality shoes, boots and purses (think Hobo collection) are available.
+Plus they have gift items like aromatic candles and sassy cards.